its4utuff/gorgias-help/src/04-templates.rst

 A template is a piece of text that can be inserted with Gorgias, to avoid writing it manually.

-I can be any repetitive text you frequently write.
+It can be any repetitive text you frequently write.

 Here are a few examples:
 ::